steven-meehan/crafter-gallery-site/README.md

 This section details the Configuration File used to configure the Data Files the system uses.

 In an effort to keep the repository from being tied to a specific implementation, key aspects of certain pages and their contents are reliant upon data files.
 In order for the application to pull the correct file update the `data-file-locations.json` file.
-The JSON file is an array of objects with the following properties: `configuration` and `url`.
+The JSON file is an array of objects with the following properties: `contentType`, `url`, and `cacheAge`.

 At minimum there needs to be an entry for `navigation`, `galleries`, `home` and `notFound` (These are included in the sample file).